maciejmiklas/cyclop/README.md

 Here comes good news: Cyclop is 100% web based, and It's based on latest Wicket release!
 Once you managed to install it, you can query your database from a web browser and still enjoy native application feeling (it's almost fully based on AJAX, so page reloads are rare).

 There is also another cool thing: if your security experts will run penetration tests against Cyclop they will come up with findings like Database Script Injection.
-This will be the first time in your life when you can honestly say:
-"It's not a bug, it's a future!".
+This will be the first time in your life when you can honestly say: "It's not a bug, it's a future!".
 Anyway ....
 I would suggest  to restrict access to Cyclop to some trusted networks.
 It's definitely not a usual web application, but once you have managed to deploy it, you can enjoy simple access to you data over CQL.

 # User Management
 ![Login](/doc/img/login.png)

 Cyclop does not manage users - it passes authorization and authentication to Cassandra.
 Once Cassandra session has been opened, it's being stored in HTTP session, and that's it.
 From now on, each query will be passed to Cassandra over its active session, and the result is successful or not - based on access rights defined in Cassandra for this particular user.

 Providing support for persistent data like query history gets a bit tricky, if there is no such thing as user.
 We could reference credentials used to open Cassandra session, but it's a common use case, that many users share them - like "read only user for IT on third floor".

-As you might noticed, the UUID is a solution to all our problems, and this time it worked too!
-Cyclop generates random cookie based on UUID and stores it in browser.
+As you might noticed, the UUID is a solution to all our problems, and this time it helped too!
+Cyclop generates random cookie based on UUID and stores it in a browser.
 This is the replacement solution for missing user management.
 We do not recognize user itself, but the browser.
 Of curse valid Cassandra session is always required, so it's not possible that unauthorized user could access restricted data (like query history) only because he has access to the browser, or "knows" the cookie value, he would have to login in the first place.

 User Preferences cover things like amount of rows in result table, import settings or button state.
 Those are stored in browser as cookie in a json format.
 Firstly, there is no security issue, because it's not a sensitive data,  secondly we can access it directly from Java Script.

+Login form contain two security futures that should prevent brute force attacks:
+* after each failed login, login page blocks for some time before next login is possible.
+Also each failed attempt increases blocking time - until defined maximal value is reached.
+We are blocking not only this particular browser/client, but all login requests - it's a global lock.
+This opens Cyclop for DOS attacks, but at the same time increases brute force resistance.
+This is not a big issue if Cyclop stops responding, because it's not meant to be used by large number of customers
+* login form supports Captcha, but it's not always active - first failed login activates it for a few minutes

 # Query Editor
 #### Query Completion